Generic Name: daunorubicin

 How should I use daunorubicin?

-Daunorubicin is injected into a vein through an IV.
+Daunorubicin is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Before you receive each dose of daunorubicin, your heart function may need to be checked with an electrocardiograph or ECG (sometimes called an EKG).
 Your kidney and liver function may also need to be checked.